align="middle" alt="art deco style">

 Art Deco Jewelry Shapes

 Art Deco style jewelry can be identified by streamlined, angular, geometric shapes.
+Squares, triangles, rectangles, hexagons and zigzag shapes were popular.

 Common Art Deco engagement ring shapes were Princess (square), Emerald (rectangle) and Baguette (long rectangle).